onyx-and-iris/voicemeeter-api-python/README.md

 # get a list of currently subscribed
 print(vm.event.get())
 ```

+## Remote class

+`voicemeeterlib.api(kind_id: str)`

+You may pass the following optional keyword arguments:

+-   `sync`: boolean=False, force the getters to wait for dirty parameters to clear.
+For most cases leave this as False.
+-   `ratelimit`: float=0.033, how often to check for updates in ms.
+-   `subs`: dict={"pdirty": True, "mdirty": True, "midi": True, "ldirty": False}, initialize which event updates to listen for.
+    -   `pdirty`: parameter updates
+    -   `mdirty`: macrobutton updates
+    -   `midi`: midi updates
+    -   `ldirty`: level updates

 Access to lower level Getters and Setters are provided with these functions: